L. Nelson Sanchez-Pinto, MD, MBI, Principal Investigator

 Thomas P. Shanley, MD, Co-Investigator

-Dr. Shanley is Chair of the Department of Pediatrics at Ann & Robert H. Lurie Children’s Hospital of Chicago and Founders’ Board Centennial Professor and Chairman of the Department of Pediatrics at Northwestern University Feinberg School of Medicine.
-He also serves as President and Chief Research Officer of the Stanley Manne Children’s Research Institute.
+Dr. Shanley is the President and Chief Executive Officer of Lurie Children’s.
 As a research leader, his focus is to improve understanding of the molecular basis of inflammatory diseases that afflict critically ill young patients.
 Over the course of his career, he has conducted basic, translational and clinical research and has a keen interest in making the translational spectrum more efficient so that benefits reach patients faster.

 Patrick C. Seed, MD, PhD, Co-Investigator